DGhambari/ICT2-Assignment/README.md

 ## App Design.

-The design of this app has been
+The design of this app has been modified to use a darker theme with new pages added.

 ### Routing/Navigation.

-[List the set of routes your app supports - only mention new instances if you expanded the Movies Fan app.
-State the view linked with each route.]

-e.g.

 - /movies/:id - detailed information on a specific movie.
 - /movies/upcoming - lists movies soon to be shown in cinemas.